-All of summer is a busy tourist time in a city with so many family-oriented attractions, but the crowds get even worse toward the end of the season when visitors from Phoenix and other hotter places head to San Diego to escape the heat.
+All of summer is a busy tourist time in San Diego because of its many family-oriented attractions, but the crowds get even worse toward the end of the summer when visitors from Phoenix and other hotter places head to San Diego to escape the heat.

 San Diego Weather in August